Minority Fellowship and Scholarship Program

 Pastor Griffin founded Wayman Community Development Corporation (1995), and serves as the Chairman of the Board of Directors.
 He served as a Board Member of the Florida Consortium of Public Charter Schools; Past President of the United Community Outreach Ministries, Inc.; Past President of the A.M.E.
 Church, East Conference Ministerial Alliance; Catholic Charities of Jacksonville, JCCI, Kappa Alpha Psi Fraternity, Inc.

-Owner, Greenshades Software, Inc.; former Jacksonville University Trustee
+Owner, Greenshades Software, Inc.; Jacksonville University Board of Trustees

 Jacksonville University Alumnus, Matthew Kane is a founder, board member, and former Co-CEO (2005-2019) of Greenshades Software.
 Additionally, he is a founder, board member, and former CEO (2014-2018) of Welltality.
-Matt is an active member of the Jacksonville community serving as Chairman and board member of the Jacksonville Children’s Commission (2012-2017), Executive board member of the Jacksonville Civic Council (since 2015), Vice Chairman of the STEM2 Hub of NE FL (since 2015), and former Board of Trustee of Jacksonville University (2007-2018).
+Matt is an active member of the Jacksonville community serving as Chairman and board member of the Jacksonville Children’s Commission (2012-2017), Executive board member of the Jacksonville Civic Council (since 2015), Vice Chairman of the STEM2 Hub of NE FL (since 2015), and board member of the Jacksonville University Board of Trustees.

 Dr. Charles E. Moreland

 Dr. Charles E. Moreland is a native of Jacksonville, Florida and a 28-year veteran of the Jacksonville Fire and Rescue Department (JFRD Firefighter, Engineer, Lieutenant, Captain, District and Battalion Chief, Division Chief of Rescue in 2003).
 He has a Bachelor’s in Business Administration from Edward Waters College (2003), Masters in Public Administration (2006) and a Doctorate of Education (2009) both from Nova Southeastern University

 President, CSX Technology, Inc. (Retired); Senior Vice President, CSXTransportation (Retired); former Jacksonville University Trustee

 Mr. Wodehouse is a retired President of CSX Technology, Inc. and Senior Vice President of CSX Transportation.
 He is the former Vice President and Controller of CSX Transportation; he is the former Vice President of Audit & Advisory Services, CSX Corporation; and he is the former Audit Manager, Deloitte Haskins & Sells, CPA’s.